freedomlayer/offset/doc/docs/contributing.md

 3. Easy to read code
 4. Efficiency

-## Guidelines

 ### Security and Safety

-Offst is used for passing credits between people.
+Offst is used for passing funds between people.
 Therefore safety is of highest priority.

 - When two possible designs are possible, always choose the safer design.